 • the travel time between the hospital where you receive treatment and your place of accommodation is a maximum of 60 minutes.

-The reimbursement of the accommodation costs is a maximum of \in 89.00 per night.
+The reimbursement of the accommodation costs is a maximum of \notin 91 per night.
 You arrange the stay yourself.

 Plastic surgery